vic-ma/website/content/posts/2025-06-30-bugs-bugs-bugs/index.md

 I only started working on the rebus bug because I was working on the word suggestions bug.
 And I only started working on that bug because I discovered it while using the Editor.
 And it's a similar story with the words lists unification task.
 I only started working on it because I noticed the sidebar jumping bug.

 Now, the plan was that after I fixed those two bugs, I would turn my attention to a bigger task: adding a step of lookahead to our fill algorithm.
-But alas, as I was fixing the two bugs, I noticed a few more bugs.
+But alas, as I was fixing the two bugs, I noticed a few more bugs ([1](https://gitlab.gnome.org/jrb/crosswords/-/issues/276), [2](https://gitlab.gnome.org/jrb/crosswords/-/issues/277), [3](https://gitlab.gnome.org/jrb/crosswords/-/issues/278)).
 But they shouldn't take too long, and they ought to be fixed.
 So I'm going to do that first, and then transition to working on the fill lookahead task.